Melco N100 Media Server – HiFi Review

 For the review, I also had the Melco S100 data switch, a device to manage data between the router and your audio sources or media server, such as the N100.
 The data switch has 4 100Mb slots for Audio use and 4 Gigabit Ethernet slots for other data needs (gaming, video streaming, Roon core, PCs, etc.)

 The S100 has a similar chassis to the N100, drawing on the mechanical stability delivered there.
-The S100 also has audio-grade capacitors to ensure the lowest noise environment.
-The key to creating a stable and resilient data stream for extreme Hi-Res music streaming is the packet buffer technology and the S100 has 1.5MB of buffer capability to deal with erratic external connectivity.
+It also has audio-grade capacitors to ensure the lowest noise environment.
+The key to creating a stable and resilient data stream for extreme Hi-Res music streaming is packet buffer technology, and the S100 has 1.5MB of buffer capability to deal with erratic external connectivity.
 The S100 is priced near £2,100.

 Quality

-The unboxing experience was a good one, I always like a double box.
-The Server itself feels really solid and well made with flush screws holding the box together.
+The unboxing experience was a good one; I have always liked a double box.
+The Server itself feels really solid and well-made, with flush screws holding the box together.
 The brushed aluminium panels hide a chassis made of 2mm thick steel.
-The overall feel is good, which it should be at this price, the N100 is priced near £1,999.
-There is a simple but effective OLED display at the front that conveys your IP address and system statuses, such as connectivity and network status.
+The overall feel is good, which it should be at this price; the N100 is priced near £1,999.
+A simple but effective OLED display at the front conveys your IP address and system statuses, such as connectivity and network status.
 All of this can be dimmed or turned off.
-When you use the Melco Music HD player to ‘play’ a song from your library, you are effectively needing to send the file to a DAC to play the music and this is a simple enough matter.
-In this case, the track name and artist scrolls across the display if it is turned on.
+When you use the Melco Music HD player to ‘play’ a song from your library, you effectively need to send the file to a DAC to play the music, and this is a simple enough matter.
+In this case, the track name and artist scroll across the display if it is turned on.

 Performance